aivarsk/aivarsk.github.io/_posts/2026-07-04-tigerbeetle-without-olgp-database2.md

 errors = client.create_transfers(transfers)
 ```

-Once reversal arrives, the first thing is to post (or void) the “reversed” transfer and then proceed with the rest of transfers.
+Once reversal arrives, the first thing is to post (or void) the “reversed” transfer and then proceed with the rest of the transfers.

 ```python
 transfers = [